Hang with us

 Clubs

-Sports Club (ages 12-15)
+Sports Club ages 6-14

 Explore and learn new skills.

-Clubs are focused on specific themes.
-The after-school programs give participants the opportunity to explore their interests in STEM through Lego (ages 5-12), and film-making (ages 13-18).
 Sports Club is centred around moving our bodies and working together as a team as we play soccer, basketball, or try different gymnastics exercises.

 Social Enterprise

-Experiencing meaningful employment.
+experiencing meaningful employment.

 School Education